Better than best

 Serve this with a simple pulao and raita, or a root vegetable mash for a quick weekday dinner.

-This entry was posted on Wednesday, August 8th, 2012 at 8:03 pm and is filed under Entertaining, Lamb (or goat), Meat, Summer specials.
+This entry was posted on Wednesday, August 8th, 2012 at 8:03 pm and is filed under Entertaining, Lamb, Meat, Summer specials.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.